 What stands out is how Rakuten seamlessly integrates into everyday life, offering members the ability to earn and redeem points across a diverse range of services, from shopping and travel to utilities and entertainment.

-How did Rakuten: Rakuten Points build their loyalty program?
+How did Rakuten build their loyalty program?

 - Massive Reach and Flexibility: With partnerships with 49,000 stores and subsidiary services like Rakuten Travel and Rakuten TV, members can earn and redeem points seamlessly.